 At least one version of history credits the Spanish with bringing pigs to the new world as explorers were claiming the American shores for their royal patrons.
 The Newsom family soon followed those first explorers, arriving in Virginia in 1642 from England.
 After spending some time in Virginia, the Newsoms migrated into North Carolina and eventually followed the pioneers into the new territories, moving from North Carolina into Kentucky.
 Nancy Newsom Mahaffey's family moved into Caldwell County, where the hams are cured now, in 1823.
 Not long after arriving in America, the Newsoms had begun curing hams, using a process that has altered very little to this day.
 The process that Col. Nancy uses today came through an old will dating to the late 1700s.
 The Newsom family continued the process as others were discarding the "old ways."
 Newsom's ham was born as a commercial process and in 1975 grew to renown through the plaudits of the late James Beard.
-This past year, Newsom's Aged Ham reached another milestone with an invitation to the Fifth World Congress of Dry Cured Hams in Spain, where one of the hams cured in a smokehouse in Princeton, Caldwell County, Kentucky was placed into the Jamon Museum of Aracena.
+In May 2009, Newsom's Aged Ham reached another milestone with an invitation to the Fifth World Congress of Dry Cured Hams in Spain, where one of the hams cured in a smokehouse in Princeton, Caldwell County, Kentucky was placed into the Jamon Museum of Aracena.

 It is our work to continue preserving the "Lost Art" of artisanal ham curing -- an ambient weather cure that follows our changing seasons.
 It is that work that we are about now.
 The Newsom crew is curing hams for the next season's crop.
 Curing involves a combination of time and know-how.
 Ingredients of salt and brown sugar are rubbed into the ham by hand.
 Hams are hand-washed and hung to be smoked with hickory wood.
 A slow, curling smoke bathes the hams to add flavor.
 After many months of aging in the changeable Kentucky climate, the recipe produces an unusually delicious aged meat.
 Each Colonel Newsom's Aged Kentucky Country Ham is handled a total of 18 TIMES before being packaged to ship to your door.